Spirit of Atlanta Drum and Bugle Corps: 2020s

 Spirit of Atlanta did not participate in the 2020 season due to the COVID-19 pandemic.
 They returned in 2021 alongside many other corps in a non-competitive "DCI celebration tour".
 On January 9, 2022, the corps was placed on a 24-month probation for misconduct.
 On January 16, 2022, the corps released a joint statement with DCI stating they would not be fielding a corps in 2022 in order to reorganize and would return the following year.
 During the 2022 season, Spirit of Atlanta's board of directors worked alongside industry experts in youth safety, risk mitigation and management, and with other youth activity leaders to create a safety program called SpiritSAFE.
 This multipurpose awareness and training program looks to go beyond current programs such as SafeSport by giving in-depth education and training to adults and student performers, providing specific reporting policies, and new human resources and risk management policies.

-On July 27, 2022, Spirit of Atlanta confirmed their plans to return for the 2023 season in World Class Drum Corps International competition.
+In 2026, Spirit of Atlanta returned to DCI World Championship Finals for the first time since 2013 with their program, "Golden Summer".